-Setting up a tent or a booth is a great way to educate members of your community about our work in disaster relief.
+Setting up a tent or a booth at your next Rotary event is a great way to educate members of your community about our work in disaster relief.
 Rib fests, fairs, farmers markets, and community celebrations are a few ideas of events you can attend to represent ShelterBox.